15 Ideas: What’s the Best Paneer Substitute?

 A good paneer substitute includes many or most of the characteristics of paneer:

-Texture Variations: Depending on how it’s made and handled, paneer’s texture can vary from very soft and crumbly to slightly firmer and more solid.
+Depending on how it’s made and handled, paneer’s texture can vary from very soft and crumbly to slightly firmer and more solid.
+Savory Indian dishes most often require paneer to hold its shape.

-Note, Indian sweet recipes usually use a soft, moist, crumbly paneer.
+Note Indian sweet recipes usually use a soft, moist, crumbly paneer.

 Gopi brand paneer package.

 Paneer is a very versatile ingredient used for both sweet and savory dishes in Indian cooking.
+Because of its texture, you can cook it in a number of ways.

 Best Substitute For Paneer